Halloween is right around the corner.

 This is one of the best things you can do to save money on Halloween.

-Candy and food is another super important, but expensive part of Halloween.
+Candy and food are another super important, but expensive part of Halloween.

 Stocking up for trick or treaters, a Halloween party or just for an evening in with the family can end up costing a lot.